shiroishimatora/shiroishimatora.github.io/docs/about.markdown

 # The Shiro Archive

-#### I used to have a Tumblr account, now I made this for blogging about old computers.
+#### I used to have a Tumblr blog about my computer collection.
+Now I made this for blogging about my old computers.